eccentricdevotion/TARDIS/tardis-commands.md

 ### /tardis occupy

-Type this command if you have exited the TARDIS accidently by another means than by the TARDIS door.
+Type this command if you have exited the TARDIS accidentally by another means than by the TARDIS door.
 It will toggle your TARDIS occupation status i.e. if you were inside the TARDIS it will set you to being _outside_.

 ### /tardis eject